Home Car Services Stop wasting time with tire kickers and focus on the prospects that...

 But what if that same person comes back in a month or two?
 Are they still just doing competitive analysis?
 Or has their interest in a car turned into an actual purchase?

-If you’re asking yourself these questions, you’ve already crossed the line from competitive analysis to conversion optimization.
-This can be frustrating, but an experienced salesperson will deal with it smoothly.
+If you ask yourself these questions, you’ve already crossed the line from competitive analysis to conversion optimization.
+This can be frustrating, but an experienced salesperson will handle it smoothly.
 They are people who visit your dealership solely to test-drive a car.
 They have no intention of buying the car but want to check out the competition.

 How to stop wasting time on tire kickers